-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this annual report:
+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP \square International Financial Reporting Standards as other \square issued by the International Accounting Standards Board \square
+U.S. GAAP  International Financial Reporting Standards as issued by the International Other Accounting Standards Board

 If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item $17 \sqcap \text{Item } 18 \sqcap$
+Item 17 $\Box$ Item 18 $\Box$

 If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square
+Yes $\Box$ No $\Box$